In this article, you will learn

 . -

-VDP Image Tool [28] – click and drag to draw a rectangle placeholder for a variable image element.
-The keyboard shortcut for the VDP Image Tool is
+VDP Image Tool [28] – you can click and drag to draw a rectangle that serves as a placeholder for the variable image element.
+The shortcut key for the VDP Image Tool is

 (I)